 In fairness, if the only thing you wanted to do in Namibia was to travel to Etosha National Park, stay in a lodge and view wildlife at the various water holes in the park, you could do that on your own.
 But you still would be at a huge disadvantage without a guide to find the best places, identify the species and take care of the driving while you just enjoyed the experience of being in one of the best wildlife parks on earth.

-Exploring Namibia with Ultimate Safaris
+Namibia travel guide with Ultimate Safaris

 Wait a minute – I thought this was an Adventures Abroad tour?
 Occasionally, on tours that, by necessity, involve very small numbers, like safaris, Adventures Abroad uses agents based in the country you are visiting.
 This was our experience on our AA trip to Kenya and it was excellent.
 In Namibia the on the ground agency is Ultimate Safaris, a Namibian owned company using native Namibians with many years experience leading small groups throughout the country.
 Our group was thirteen in total which would be split between two vehicles, one driven by tour leader Perez Kamukuenjanje, the tall guy in the photograph and the other by Gerhardus Jansen, the shorter guy.
 Interestingly, Perez received his distinctly non-Namibian first name from former U.N.
 Secretary-General Javier Pérez de Cuéllar, whom his father credited with being a major force in pushing for Namibian independence.